 A rotator is one of the agricultural machines, which is used for primary and secondary tillage operations in agricultural fields.
-The function of this device is to invert the soil and provide a suitable environment for planting crops.
+The job of this device is to turn the soil upside down and provide a suitable place for planting the crop.
 During this process, the rotator increases soil porosity and aeration, which in turn improves germination and crop growth.
 One of the advantages of the rotator over other devices that perform the same operation is the creation of a forward force that reduces the need for tractor traction [1,2].
-Compared to conventional plowing machines and tillage methods, the total power required by the rotator is less, and the machine is more efficient in the direct transfer of engine power to the soil.
+Compared to conventional plowing machines and tillage methods, the total power required by the rotator is less and the machine is more efficient in direct transfer of engine power to the soil.
 Compared to the tillage rotator, the power consumption of the rotary type is 25% less [3,4].
 Typically, the power generated by the engine is fed to the rotator by the tractor's PTO rod.
 The rotational motion generated is then transmitted to the rotor via the gearbox and transmission system.
 Flanges are also installed in the rotor, to which the cutting blades are attached.
-The purpose of this study is to investigate the various forces and stresses applied to the rotor axis of a typical rotator affected by transient loads [5,6].
+The purpose of this study is to investigate the various forces and stresses that are applied to the rotor axis of a typical rotator, which is affected by transient loads [5,6].
 Conventional rotator models were considered for study and analysis due to their progressive cutting sequence.
 Research has expanded to look at several other models, each with its cutting blade layout.
-This research has identified the various forces applied to the rotor axis of a rotator, as explored in other studies.
-The location of the torque and the forces applied vary depending on the model.
-The solution was obtained by considering the angle of torsion and the equivalent stress applied to the rotor shaft [7,8].
+This research has been done in other research in which the various forces that are applied to the rotor axis of a rotator generated in the forces applied vary depending on the model.
+The answer was obtained by considering the angle of torsion and the equivalent stress applied to the rotor shaft [7,8].

 The continuous increase in the price of fossil fuels has led to a significant increase in the cost of preparing agricultural land.
 This has a direct impact on food prices, which in turn leads to a significant increase in costs.
-This situation is exacerbated by the widespread use of traditional tillage operations in seed field preparation, particularly deep tillage [9,10].
+This situation is exacerbated by the common use of traditional tillage operations in the preparation of seed fields, especially deep tillage [9,10].
 This tillage system increases the cost of land preparation because it requires a series of operations using inactive tillage tools to achieve an acceptable quality of cultivation.
-This also ties up capital in other machinery and tillage tools, leading to a significant increase in the cost of land preparation.
+This also limits capital in the form of other machinery and tillage tools, and as a result, leads to a significant increase in the cost of land preparation.
 A rolling tillage machine is the most suitable tillage machine for preparing seed fields [11,12].

 3D modeling and the finite element method have become an engineering tool used all over the world.
-Examples of the application of three-dimensional modeling and finite elements can be found in various fields of engineering.
-Insufficient technical knowledge, incorrect use of new technology, and unseen defects in the characteristics of a new design, especially in the small and medium-sized agricultural machinery industries, can cause problems such as breakage and failure.
+Examples of the application of threedimensional modeling and finite elements can be found in various fields of engineering.
+Insufficient technical knowledge, incorrect use of new technology and unseen defects in the characteristics of a new design, especially in the small and medium-sized agricultural machinery industries, can cause problems such as breakage and failure.
 When conducting field operations [13].

 Nomenclature & Symbols

-N Newton MPa Megapascal
+Ν Newton MPa Megapascal

-Нр Horsepower FEA Finite Element Analysis
+hp Horsepower FEA Finite Element Analysis

 FDM Finite Difference Method BEM Boundary Component Method